Setting assignments

 This will launch the application inside the student instance, with a **copy** of the student submission mounted in the files area.
 All packages installed by the student will be available for the instructor, so open-ended projects are fully supported as well.

 The files submitted can be downloaded without opening an application under the handback tab.
-You can select which handin to review from the dropdown menu shown below.
+You can select which handin to review from the dropdown menu.

 Feedback can be provided inside the submitted files in any form the instructor sees fit (Nuvolos maintains a copy of the original handed in file for reference if needed).